Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 # The Pointless Order Topology
 I started writing this section and got myself so turned around that I had to pretty much scrap everything and start over.

 Let's take $$\mathbb{R}$$, as usual, to be the set of limits of sequences of rational numbers.
 (This conception of $$\mathbb{R}$$ is essentially the same as the familiar decimal representation).
 As argued above, we can't specify an arbitrary real number in finite time.
-The best we can do is specify
+The best we can do is specify some finite sized intervals

 # The Algebraic Structure